pubnub/go/README.md

 ###Build Instructions Summary
 * Built using Eclipse IDE (juno)
 * Install golang plugin for Eclipse
-* Use the command go get github.com/pubnub/go/pubnubMessaging to download and install the PubNub messaging package.
-This command will download and install the package under the go path.
+* Use the command `go get github.com/pubnub/go/pubnubMessaging` to download and install the PubNub messaging package under the $GOPATH.
 * Go to eclipse and create a new "go project".
 Enter the project name.
 * Select the "Create new project in workspace".
 * Click Finish.